Graduating Class

 The program offers a post-baccalaureate certificate accredited by the Commission on Accreditation of Allied Health Education Programs, and provides the required 95 hours of coursework and 300+ hours of supervised practice in lactation consulting.
 This 18-credit-hour program offers 12 credit hours of didactic coursework (FCS 620, 622, 623 and 625) and 6 credit hours of supervised practice experiences (FCS 621 and FCS 624) in clinical settings within the Triad region of North Carolina.

-Due to the adaptability of the certification and its value in a wide variety of settings, IBCLCs can thrive in a range of healthcare environments, including local, regional, national and international public health organizations.
+Due to the certification’s value and adaptability, International Board-Certified Lactation Consultants (IBCLCs) can thrive in a wide range of healthcare environments, from local facilities to international public health organizations.

 The Human Lactation Pathway 2 Program at N.C.
 A&T is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Lactation Education Accreditation and Approval Review Committee.
 The program earned its initial accreditation on May 15, 2020, and is current until 2025.
 CAAHEP, 113th St. N, #7709 Seminole, FL 33775 (727) 210-2350

-The university is accepting applications from those who wish to begin the program in fall 2023.
+We are currently accepting applications for the 2025-2026 Academic Year.
 All prospective applicants must read the Student Handbook before submitting an application.

 Application Requirements: